Muslim marriages given full legal recognition

 What the Constitutional Court held:

-> Special protection to minor children in respect of consent to a marriage under section 12(2) of the Children's Act 38 of 2005 will also apply to Muslim marriages concluded after the date of this order.
+An order was made for relief pending amendment of the relevant laws.
+The pending relief included special protection for minor children in respect of consent to marriage.
+It was held that section 12(2) of the Children’s Act 38 of 2005 will also apply to Muslim marriages concluded after the date of this order.
 This means that a minor child above the minimum age cannot get married without him/her giving consent.

 This decision from the Constitutional Court is a big leap towards addressing the infringements of human rights in respect of religion, custom and belief.
 It has been a long road towards the recognition of Muslim marriages because South Africa is a diverse country, however, not yet providing legal recognition to all forms of religious marriages.
 Although this decision only impacts Muslim marriages, it certainly paves the way for other religious marriages to be recognised in the future.